ubuntu-tribe/GIFT-LP/README.md

 Token to Swap
 + USDC <> GIFT
 +	USDT <> GIFT
-+	SHIB <> GIFT
++	SHIB > USDC > GIFT (This case needs more detailed concept, as we need to pay suppliers for gold in $, and we cant hedge the volatility risk now, maybe SHIB over 1Inch to USDC and then USDC to GIFT)
-The swapping functionality should execute trades at defines price rates with no slippage.
+The swapping functionality should execute trades at a defined price rate with no slippage.
-The Premium to Swap Tokens is 5% on GIFT Pmarket Price (Known as UTribe GIFT at Premium)
+The Premium to Swap Tokens is 5% on Gold Spot market Price (Known as UTribe GIFT at Premium).
+We source Gold Price from goldapi and Chainlink Oracle.
+We have an API for Goldprice, and soon we are getting listed Coinmarketcap.
 ## Set Price
 The Price of Gift can be set and the swaps are calculated with that price (Gold Price per mg = 1 GIFT Token).
 Add a role and give permissions to set price.
 Add New Swappable Tokens: